Lady Caroline Lamb: Later life and death

 Byron's confidante and close friend was his wife's maternal aunt, William Lamb's own mother, the colourful Elizabeth Lamb, Viscountess Melbourne.
-Lady Melbourne had been instrumental in bringing about the politically advantageous marriage of her son to Lady Caroline, despite disliking both her and her mother.
+Lady Melbourne had been instrumental in bringing about the politically-advantageous marriage of her son to Lady Caroline, despite disliking both her and her mother.

-However, once Lady Caroline began her affair with Byron, her mother-in-law began a long and blatant campaign to rid her son of his wife; as Lord David Cecil remarks, she had long since concluded that Caroline deserved all her misfortunes.
+Once Lady Caroline began her affair with Byron, her mother-in-law began a long and blatant campaign to rid her son of his wife.
+As Lord David Cecil remarks, she had long since concluded that Caroline deserved all her misfortunes.
 William Lamb refused to submit and regretted that his mother had conspired against his wife with Byron.
 Calling Byron treacherous, William Lamb was supportive of his wife to her death.

 Ultimately, it was Lady Caroline who prevailed on her husband to agree to a formal separation in 1825.
-Both parties had had numerous extramarital affairs by that time and Lamb had long been known to eschew duplicity.
+Both parties had had numerous extramarital affairs by then, and Lamb had long been known to eschew duplicity.
 She took up permanent residence at Brocket Hall.
-Her struggle with mental instability became more pronounced in her last years, complicated by her abuse of alcohol and laudanum.
-By 1827, she was under the care of a full-time physician as her body, which had always been frail, began to shut down and she retained fluids (a condition then known as dropsy, and now known as oedema).
-William Lamb was Chief Secretary for Ireland by that time and made a perilous crossing to be by her side when Lady Caroline died on 25 January 1828.
+Her struggle with mental illness became more pronounced in her last years and was complicated by her abuse of alcohol and laudanum.
+By 1827, she was under the care of a full-time physician as her body, which had always been frail, began to shut down and she retained fluids, a condition then known as dropsy, and now known as oedema.
+William Lamb was now Chief Secretary for Ireland and made a perilous crossing to be by her side when Lady Caroline died on 25 January 1828.

-Lady Caroline was buried in the graveyard of St Etheldreda's church in Hatfield; her husband was later buried within the church.
+Lady Caroline was buried in the graveyard of St Etheldreda's Church in Hatfield.
+Her husband was later buried within the church.